FATBO1/c_project/README.md

 ## Additional Features

+- Statistical Analysis Options
+- OpenAI ChatGPT API for analysis
 - Modify the chart after it is printed
+- Allow Users to choose colours of the bar chart
 - Import and Export to CSV
 - Coloured Bar charts
 - Create New Chart